Find a Heart Specialist

 Our experts at Houston Methodist are committed to caring for patients with Marfan syndrome through regular monitoring and continuous management of serious cardiac complications.
 Also, because Marfan syndrome can affect a wide range of organs in the body, we work together as a multidisciplinary team of physicians to maximize benefits of cooperation across all health care providers.

-The Aortic Network, part of the Houston Methodist DeBakey Heart & Vascular Center, serves the specific needs of patients living with complex aortic conditions.
-When aortic problems arise, patients know they can rely on Aortic Network doctors and staff for prompt, patient-focused care.
+The Aortic Program, part of the Houston Methodist DeBakey Heart & Vascular Center, serves the specific needs of patients living with complex aortic conditions.
+When aortic problems arise, patients know they can rely on Aortic Program doctors and staff for prompt, patient-focused care.
 Each member of our multidisciplinary team of cardiologists, surgeons, nurse practitioners and other professionals has years of experience in treating conditions specific to the aorta.
 Our unique combination of unparalleled expertise and advanced technology enables us to offer each patient a treatment program tailored to his or her needs.